Our Facility

 Where is the Carruth Center (CCCPS) located?

-The Carruth Center is located in the Health and Education building on the Evansdale campus.
-It is right next to the Student Recreation Center.
-Check in is located in room 227 on the second floor.
+The Carruth Center is located in the Student Health Building (STH) on the Evansdale campus.
+It is right next to the Recreation Center.
+Check-in is located in room 227 on the second floor.

 Back to Top